 What Gainclone Amplifier's IC should I choose?

-When you plan to build this Gainclone amplifier by your own, especially if this is the first time build, you might asking the question about of what kind IC's for this Gainclone amplifier should I use?
+When you plan to build this Gainclone amplifier on your own, especially if this is the first-time build, you might asking the question, about of what kind IC's for this Gainclone amplifier should I use?
 This is a normal question and I will try to help you by describing the sound quality from each IC.

 October 9, 2014